The SSRA Story

 Meet Our Founders, Kyle and Sue Dempsey

-There is no greater motivating force than the sense of urgency and concern you experience as parents when your child is diagnosed with superficial siderosis, an ultra-rare neurodegenerative disease that affects less than one in three million persons worldwide.
+There is no greater motivating force than the sense of urgency and concern you experience as parents when your child is diagnosed with superficial siderosis.
+This ultra-rare neurodegenerative disorder affects less than one in three million persons worldwide.

 Superficial siderosis entered our lives as a result of head trauma from an auto accident.
 Our daughter is one of the lucky few to receive a correct diagnosis early on in the progression.
 Our search for treatment options has now included surgery to repair an on-going bleed in an attempt to stop the build-up of hemosiderin and trying to remove the neurodegenerative existing iron through chelation.

 While we hope she will be given the chance for a fairly normal life, we understand that research is critical to the long term success for those with this disease.
 We have experienced first-hand how rare this disease is and the challenge of finding knowledgeable medical professionals.

 Sue and I are extremely excited to partner with Livingwithss.com founders, Gary and Rori Daniel in a collaborative effort to bring together the livingwithss.com superficial siderosis information website, the superficial siderosis patient registry, and all of our fellow SS community, family, friends, and advocates to aid in medical research for those fighting the neurodegenerative disease superficial siderosis.